malcprentice/malcprentice.github.io/0-source/Study Skills - make a participation plan.md

 # Homework
 * Read everything above
 * Make a plan that gets you 10 points
-** e.g. "I will do 15 extra quickwrites (5 points), plus EF, WC, GV, Office, and ALC (5 points)" ** e.g. "We are online, so I just plan to do 30 extra quickwrites" ** e.g. "We are online, so I will use ALC (2 full tests, 1 half tests = 5 points), one Office hour (1 point), and 12 extra QW (4 points).
+** e.g. "I will do 15 extra quickwrites (5 points), two full ALC tests (4 points) and two half ALC tests (1 point)" ** e.g. "We are online, so I just plan to do 30 extra quickwrites" ** e.g. "We are online, so I will use ALC (2 full tests, 1 half tests = 5 points), one Office hour (1 point), and 12 extra QW (4 points).
-* If you lose a point, change your plan e.g. "I submitted my essay late and lost a point, so I will now need to do 15 quickwrites instead of 12"
+* If you lose a point, change your plan e.g. "I lost a point, so I will now need to do 15 quickwrites instead of 12"
 * If you change your mind, change your plan e.g. "I hate ALC - I'm going to do more EF instead"
 * Be ready to show me your plan when I ask